 Wild parrots fly for tens of miles every day when exploring vast expanses of land to find food and water.
 Flying is an intense form of cardiovascular activity that captive birds seldom enjoy.

 The problem is exacerbated by boredom because parrots eat excessively to occupy their time.
 Many pet parrots gain weight, which further elevates other stroke risk factors.

 Parrots should spend at least 2-3 hours outside their cage in a bird-safe room.
 Some owners allow outdoor flying fitted with a harness, while others engage in fun games with pet birds.

 Parrots need at least 10 hours of sleep per day.
 Some birds, especially once they’re older, will sleep for 12 hours or more.
 Always ensure the parrot rests in a dark, quiet room.

-As the parrot ages and starts to slow down, consider relocating the cage to an empty room to minimize the risk of sleep disturbance.
+Ambient noise from human conversations, TV, and road traffic can interrupt a parrot’s ability to rest.
+Consider relocating the cage to a quiet room to minimize the risk of sleep disturbance.

 Parrot Stroke Treatment

 A vet will assess the cause and extent of the damage caused by the stroke.
-If the parrot has blood clots in the brain, alteplase may be injected to dissolve the clots and restore blood flow and oxygen supply.
+If a parrot has blood clots in the brain, alteplase may be injected to dissolve the clots and restore blood flow and oxygen supply.

 Parrot Stroke Recovery